Wind-River/ccli/docs/ccli_manual.md

 $ ccli upload openssl-1.1.1n.tar.gz
 ```
 - **find**
---part \<query> - searches catalog for matching part names and displays corresponding data
+part \<query> - searches catalog for matching part names and displays corresponding data
---id \<catalog_id> - retrieves a part from catalog using id
+id \<catalog_id> - retrieves a part from catalog using id
---sha256 \<sha256> - returns part id using given sha256
+sha256 \<sha256> - returns part id using given sha256
---fvc \<file_verification_code> - returns part id using given file verification code
+fvc \<file_verification_code> - returns part id using given file verification code
 ```
-$ ccli find -part busybox
+$ ccli find part busybox
-$ ccli find -sha256 <sha256>
+$ ccli find sha256 <sha256>
 ```
 - **find**
---profile <security|quality|licensing> -id <catalog_id> - retrieves a profile from the catalog based on type and part id.
+profile <security|quality|licensing> <catalog_id> - retrieves a profile from the catalog based on type and part id.
 ```
-ccli find -profile security -id werS12-da54FaSff-9U2aef
+ccli find profile security werS12-da54FaSff-9U2aef
 ```
 - **delete**
---id <catalog_id> - deletes a part from the catalog using part id if the part has no related parts.
+ <catalog_id> - deletes a part from the catalog using part id if the part has no related parts.
 Recursive flag can be used to delete a part and its sub-parts as long as they have no other related parts.
 ```
-ccli delete -id adjb23-A4D3faTa-d95Xufs
+ccli deleteadjb23-A4D3faTa-d95Xufs
 ```
 ```
-ccli delete -id adjb23-A4D3faTa-d95Xufs --recursive
+ccli delete adjb23-A4D3faTa-d95Xufs --recursive
 ```

 ## Add